Gambia: Why is this small African nation in turmoil?

 What about Barrow?

-Barrow's inauguration is due to take place Thursday and in Twitter posts he has insisted it will go ahead as planned.
-In a tweet Wednesday, Barrow said, "Our future starts tomorrow."
+Barrow's inauguration is due to take place Thursday, and in statements he has insisted it should go ahead as planned.

 Barrow, a property developer who won 45% of the vote, has said that Jammeh has no authority to reject the election result.